michaelcychan/bank-tech-test/readme.md

 ```
 npx eslint
 ```

+Further rules can be applied in the .eslintrc.json file.
 ## Further Issues

-There are no instructions for cases such as withdrawing money more than the balance.
+There are no instructions for how to handle cases such as withdrawing money more than the balance.
 Currently negative balance is allowed, as some accounts allows overdraft.
-Further changes to the program is possible when there are more detailed description.
+Further changes to the program is possible when there are more detailed specifications from client.